 The research methods module is intended to enable students to explore and develop a critical appreciation of health and social care research, utilising both quantitative and qualitative approaches.

 Students may develop skills in reading, analysing, critically evaluating and utilising research, whilst having an opportunity to explore research methods.
 This will also help to prepare students for your Dissertation (Independent Study) in level three.

 This module aims to introduce students to a range of contemporary models of counselling and guidance practice.
 The aim is to give students the opportunity to develop skills and attitudes that can be of value in a variety of human service settings.
 A key feature of the module will be to allow students the opportunity to make judgements as to the appropriateness of using such techniques in different scenarios.

 Dissertation (Independent Study)

-Utilising and building on knowledge, theory, skills and values developed throughout their studies, you will be supported to synthesise a broad range of information into a coherent and competent study, demonstrating a capacity for independent thought and to use your critical and analytical abilities.
+Utilising and building on knowledge, theory, skills and values developed throughout their studies, students will be supported to synthesise a broad range of information into a coherent and competent study, demonstrating a capacity for independent thought and to use critical and analytical abilities.

 Equality, Diversity and Human Rights